F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_f5lbaas-l7_content_switching.rst

     | Rule             | Rule Conditions               |
     +------------------+-------------------------------+

-The BIG-IP LTM policy has a name, description, a set of rules, and a strategy on how those rule should be evaluated.
+The BIG-IP LTM policy has a name, description, a set of rules, and a strategy on how those rules are evaluated.
 In fact, L7 policies in OpenStack are more akin to a collection BIG-IP LTM policy rules that are evaluated with the ‘First match’ strategy.

 The BIG-IP LTM rules have conditions, actions, and an ordinal and would need to be created based on the L7 policy and rule attributes.